Michaelangel007/nanofont3x4/README.md

 # nanofont3x4
-The world's smallest readable 3x4 font.
+The world's smallest readable 3x3 font!
 Includes:

 * Upper case (3x3) plus 1 pixel leading,
-* Lower case (2x2!)
+* Lower case (some are 2x2!)
 * All ASCII symbols

 A "practical" example would be rendering "book pages" with real text instead of placeholder blurry pixels that don't even look close to being the glyphs scaled down.

-Why attempt to do the "impossible" of creating lowercase letters in a 2x2 cell ?
+Why even attempt to do the "impossible" of creating the worlds smallest readable lowercase font, of which some glyphs even fit in a 2x2 cell ?

+Partially for the challenge, but mostly because only by pushing a craft to its maximum limits does it really force oneself to take a step back and _really_ analyze what the goal is.
+What is the _"essence"_ of a glyph?
+What makes a readable glyph?
+Since there are no "extraneous" pixels to "fallback" onto **every** pixel becomes that much more important.
+Even a 1 pixel mistakes really stands out.

+Starting with a 3x3 uppercase font that implies that the lowercase glyph must be focused around a 2x2 cell.

 That's only 16 choices for 26 lowercase letters!

-Partially for the challenge, but mostly because only by pushing a craft to its maximum limits does it really force oneself to take a step back and really analyze what the goal is.
-A readable glyph.
-Since there are no "extraneous" pixels to "fallback" onto, every pixel becomes that much more important.
-Even a 1 pixel mistakes really stands out.
+In actuality readability is the most important goal so the following lowercase glyphs are not 2x2:

+    xxx `b` xxx `d` `e` `f` `g`
+    `h` xxx `j` `k` `l` `m` `n`
+    xxx `p` `q` xxx xxx `t` `u`
+    `v` `w` xxx `y` xxx

+That leaves these glyphs to fit inside a 2x2 cell.

+* a
+* c
+* e
+* i
+* o
+* r
+* s
+* x

+Here are the 16 permutations:

+    .. not usable = space
+    ..

+    .. not usuable = period but wrong kerning
+    .x

+    .. not usable = period
+    x.

+    .. not usable, confused with `_`
+    xx

+    .x not usable,  wrong kerning
+    ..

+    .x not usable, wrong kerning
+    .x

+    .x chosen as `s
+    x.

+    .x chosen as `a`
+    xx

+    x. not usable
+    ..

+    x. chosen as `z`
+    .x

+    x. chosen as `i`
+    x.

+    x. chosen as `e`
+    xx

+    xx not usable
+    ..

+    xx not usable
+    .x

+    xx chosen as `r`
+    x.

+    xx chosen as `c` `o` and `x`
+    xx

 * Texture Atlas: